Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks: Introduction

 {\bf KLN Conjecture.} (\cite[Conjecture 1.2]{KLN}) \emph{With the notation above, assume that $\mathcal{K}$ is a splitting field of $\mathbb{A}$.
 Then $\mathrm{Irr}_\mathcal{K}(\mathbb{A})=\mathrm{Irr}_{\mathcal{K}, 0}(\mathbb{A})$ if and only if the hyperfocal subgroup $D$ is abelian.} 0.25cm

 In \cite{KLN}, the KLN conjecture is viewed as a `hyperfocal height zero' version of Brauer's height zero conjecture.
-In this paper, we can verify the forward direction of the KLN conjecture for the cases where the hyperfocal subgroup $D$ is a Klein four group and cyclic.
+In this paper, we can verify the forward direction of the KLN conjecture in the cases where the hyperfocal subgroup $D$ is a Klein four group or a nontrivial cyclic group.
 0.5cm

 {\bf Proposition 1.4.} (see also Proposition \ref{KLN conj for klein 4}) When the hyperfocal subgroup $D$ is a Klein four group, then $\mathrm{Irr}_\mathcal{K}(\mathbb{A})=\mathrm{Irr}_{\mathcal{K}, 0}(\mathbb{A})$.
 0.5cm